chggr/scripts-config/README.md

 can be loaded on any Linux host to selectively block or allow incoming and outgoing TCP/UDP/ICMP network traffic.

+## irssi
+Contains configuration for irssi, a command line IRC client.
+The commands in the config file should be executed once within irssi and then the setup can be saved in the user's home directory using the /save command.

 ## linux-kernel
 Contains scripts for compiling, testing and debugging the Linux kernel.